-History of the club – at time of 25th Anniversary Dec 2012
+History of the club – (at time of 25th Anniversary Dec 2012) and updated in recent year.

 When members, former members, their families, friends , supporters and guests of Mayo AC met on Saturday night Dec 1st 2012 in the Welcome Inn Hotel.
 Castlebar at the club’s 25th Anniversary function, they had a momentous quarter of a century to reflect on.